 The only drawback of these treats is that if your cat is an older cat or maybe just not used to eating harder, less crunchy foods, you will have trouble making them eat.

 But there is a solution to this problem, soak them in some filtered water and wait for a bit until they are soft and then offer them to your cat.
 You will see a significant difference.

 - They are a bit hard to chew

-Another way to prevent pecky hairballs is cat food that features hairball treatments.
+Another way to prevent pecky hairballs is a cat food that features hairball treatments.

 Hill’s Pet Nutrition is a company with over 70 years of experience in the field of pet nutrition.
 Their Science Diet cat food made with high-quality ingredients.

 Hill’s Science Diet Hairball Control cat food is specially-formulated for hairball control.
 It is available in a variety of formulas for all life stages and lifestyles, including for indoor cats.

 If fed on a daily basis this food will give your cat balanced nutrition which helps control and avoid the formation of hairballs.

 The way this food helps with hairballs is with its natural vegetable fibers which help move hair through your cat’s system.
 Additionally, essential fatty acids promote healthy skin and a shiny coat.